 Enjoy HomeBridge and start adding Plugins.

 If you want to add Ffmpeg, click PLUGINS then search for Ffmpeg.
 Click INSTALL Homebridge Camera Ffmpeg.
 Follow the instructions in the image below.

-Note: If you want to run Homebridge container over HTTPS check How to Run Docker Containers Over HTTPS.
+Note: If you want to run the Homebridge container over HTTPS check How to Run Docker Containers Over HTTPS.

 Note: You can easily change the admin user and password by clicking the 3 dots at the top right in homebridge home.

 Note: Find out how to update Homebridge container with the latest image.